taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 };
 ~~~~~~~~

-The action can be triggered now in your story saga.
-Redux Saga uses try and catch statements for error handling.
+The action can be called in your story saga now.
+Redux Saga, because of its generators, uses try and catch statements for error handling.
 Every time you would get an error in your try block, you would end up in the catch block to do something with the error object.
-In this case, you can dispatch your new action to save an error state in your Redux store.
+In this case, you can dispatch your new action to store the error state in your Redux store.

 {title="src/sagas/story.js",lang="javascript"}
 ~~~~~~~~